renoust/talipot/doc/user/gui.rst

 |l_gre| Status bar

-From this point and even if it is no fully correct, we will refer to the Tulip perspective by simply using the term Tulip.
-Differenciating one (Tulip perspective) from the other (Tulip agent) should not be too complex as the perspective window proposes the visualization actions and the Tulip agent window only offers you to manage your plugins and to choose your project.
+From this point and even if it is no fully correct, we will refer to the Talipot perspective by simply using the term Talipot.
+Differenciating one (Talipot perspective) from the other (Talipot agent) should not be too complex as the perspective window proposes the visualization actions and the Talipot agent window only offers you to manage your plugins and to choose your project.

 .. _menu: